Jomy10/rpg-lang/README.md

 ```

 ### Attacking
-Actors can attack each other, this subtracts the attack of the attacking actor from the health of tha actor being attacked.
+Actors can attack each other, this subtracts the attack of the attacking actor from the health of the actor being attacked.

 ```
 char a = (10, 3)